 In the examples above we have imported TAB files that in a single import operation produced an RGB image, a grayscale image, a raster image representing terrain elevation values, and a palette image.

 TAB files will often import with correct projection information but might not do so depending on the vintage of the TAB file.
 Be ready to gather any notes or metadata from the source of the TAB files that may specify the projection in use.
-If need be, launch Assign Initial Coordinate System in the Component pane to specify the correct initial projection for the imported component.
+If need be, launch Assign Initial Coordinate System in the Info pane to specify the correct initial projection for the imported component.

 Assign Initial Coordinate System